devendra061/pomodoroX/README.md

 # pomodoroX

 Copy the image folder in your C: Drive
-Go to the image folder; Drag pomodorX.exe to the taskbar for the quick access to the program
+Go to the image folder; Drag pomodoroX.exe to the taskbar for a quick access to the program

 Run promodorX.exe